1,302 related texts · 51 related myths · Page 1 of 28

 During the battle against Amalek, Moses stood on a hilltop with his arms raised, channeling divine power to the Israelite warriors below.
 But holding your arms up for hours is grue...

-And it's all tucked away in a short but potent verse from Sifrei Devarim 313, a midrash (rabbinic interpretive commentary)ic text on the Book of Deuteronomy.
-The verse says, "He bu...
+It's all tucked away in a short but potent verse from Sifrei Devarim 313, a midrashic (rabbinic interpretive commentary) text on the Book of Deuteronomy.
+The verse says, "He built ...

 (Exodus, Ibid.
 21) "And the L–rd went before them by day": We are hereby taught that as one metes it out to others, so is it meted out to him.
 Abraham accompanied the ministering a...

-We all know the story: Moses, the parting of the waters, a miraculous escape.
+The familiar story is this: Moses, the parting of the waters, a miraculous escape.
 But what if there was someone else there, seeing even more than meets the eye?
-That someone was Serah ...
+That someone was S...

 They've just been liberated from slavery in Egypt, they're being miraculously fed with manna – that heavenly bread that just appears each day – and, according to the lore, they're ...

-Today, let's talk about Amalek.
+Amalek.
 You might remember Amalek from the Bible – this was the nation that attacked the Israelites shortly after their miraculous Exodus from Egypt.
-It see...
+It seemed like a small skirmis...

 The Torah says simply that Pharaoh "harnessed his chariot" (Exodus 14:6).
 The Mekhilta reads those four words as a revelation of just how consumed Pharaoh was by his obsession to r...